ruhferrari/race-result/README.md

 ## Running the tests

 To run some tests you can:
-* Change any value from Lap Time of any Pilot and see the changes on the Ranking Board.
+* On Log tab, change any value from Lap Time of any Pilot and see the changes on the Ranking Board of race_results tab.

 ## Built With